chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator.md

 ---
 title: 'Building an Expression Evaluator'
-date: 2021-02-21T04:30:55Z
+date: 2021-02-22T04:30:55Z
 draft: false
 tags: [algorithms, javascript]
 url: evaluator
 ---

-Today, we're going to build an expression evaluator.

-An expression evaluator is a program that receives an arithmetic expression, like `"3 + 5 * 3 - 8"`, and returns the value of the expression, `8`.
+In a spreadsheet application, like Microsoft Excel or Google Sheets, you can enter an expression like `=3 + 5 * 3 - 8` into a cell and calculate the result by pressing `ENTER`.

+We call programs like that—programs that receive an arithmetic expression and return its value—expression evaluators.
+And today, we're going to build one.

 By the end of this post, we'll have written a JavaScript function, `evaluate`, which can perform simple arithmetic: addition, subtraction, multiplication, division, exponentiation.
-The function will expect an arithmetic expression as a string and return the numeric value of the expression.

-## Why not eval()?
+{{< video src="https://res.cloudinary.com/cwilliams/video/upload/c_crop,w_473,x_3,y_3/v1613991599/Blog/evaluator_demo.mp4" title="Demo of the online evaluator" >}}

+## Just `eval()`?

 [`eval`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) is a function on the JavaScript global object that evaluates JavaScript code.
-Arithmetic expressions like `"3 + 5 * 3 - 8"` are valid JavaScript code.
+Arithmetic expressions like `3 + 5 * 3 - 8` are valid JavaScript code.
 And so, we can simply tell our program to call `eval(expression)` and call it a day.

 However, what we want to do is implement `eval` ourselves, albeit a much simpler version.
 Later on, we'll even extend our evaluator to support expressions that aren't valid JavaScript code, essentially building a simple language of our own.